-The sustainability Energy Roadmap is one of the key outputs of the Energy Master Plan as it outlines to the community the scale of the challenge faced in moving the community from their baseline to achieving 2030 reduction targets.
-The following analysis provides a general path for the SEC to reach each of its targets: 30% energy reduction and a transition to a significant amount of its energy being generated renewably by 2030.
+The Sustainability Energy Roadmap is one of the key outputs of the Energy Master Plan as it outlines to the community the scale of the challenge faced in moving the community from their baseline to achieving 2030 reduction targets.
+The following analysis provides a general path for the SEC to reach each of its targets: 30% energy reduction and increase the efficiency of a significant number of homes in the community by 2030.